actions-marketplace-validations/mdarocha_nix-magic-setup/README.md

 - `actions: read` - required by `cache-nix-action` to read GitHub Actions cache and purge old cache entries
 - `pull-requests: write` - required by `comment-flake-lock-changelog` to comment on PRs
+- `contents: read` - remember to add it when setting permissions, to make sure the actions has permissions required to clone the repo

 ## Example usage